 “Funny and charismatic, an overachiever who was on the honor roll.”
 That’s how Louise Winant remembered her brother, Marshall Applewhite, who would go on to become the Heaven’s Gate cult leader.

-None of Applewhite’s acquaintances could understand how the man they knew — a friendly jester, a devout Christian, a devoted husband and father of two — could walk away from everything to found a cult.
+None of Applewhite’s loved ones could understand how the man they knew — a friendly jester, a devout Christian, a devoted husband and father of two — could walk away from everything to found a cult.
 And not just any cult.
 Heaven’s Gate was considered bizarre even among the other strange New Age beliefs cropping up in the 1970s.

 But it also had strains of the familiar.
-It borrowed from other religions, as Applewhite claimed to be able to save his followers from Lucifer.
+It clearly borrowed from Christianity, as Applewhite claimed to be able to save his followers from Lucifer.
 It was a combination that provoked laughter and ridicule more often than conversion — but somehow, it did convert dozens of people.

 How Did The Heaven’s Gate Cult Start?